drewrm/hazelcast-build/README.md

 Hazelcast Build Scripts
 =======================

-Scripts to build RPM (and maybe Debian) packages of Hazelcast
+Scripts to build RPM (and maybe Debian) packages of Hazelcast.

+To use, install VirtualBox and vagrant then run:

+    vagrant provision || vagrant up

+Package is installed into `/opt/hazelcast/`